Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Let that guide you every morning.

-Do this by listing 3-5 possible consequences of procrastinating in study or not procrastinating.
+Do this by listing 3-5 possible consequences of procrastinating your study.

 These consequences must be strong enough to kick you to work.

 So, don’t delay.
-Get started and push-off thinking how you would start.
+Get started and push-off thinking about how you would start.

 Do the actual work!